Massimo-Piccone/Massimo-Piccone/Python3/RosterScript/RosterScript Documentation.md

 ### 1a.
 Extract and standardize the information.
 I used PyPDF2 to extract and regulate the information on the PDF.
-I recommend following these steps to ensure the extraction is working properly on your pdf.
+I recommend following these steps to ensure the extraction is working properly on your PDF.
 Simply replace the complete path to your PDF file to begin.
 ```python
 import PyPDF2